briansworth/briansworth.github.io/_posts/2017-4-23-Powershell-Read-Password.md

 ---
 layout: post
-title: Read Passwords in PowerShell
+title: Using Passwords in PowerShell
 ---

 Working with passwords and credentials does not have to be scary.